AlynxZhou/gnome-shell-extension-fixed-ime-list/README.md

 # GNOME Shell upgraded and it stopped working!

-Send a issue, I will upgrade it if I am still using it.
+Send an issue, I will upgrade it if I am still using it.